apleshakov/thespiae/README.rst

 Introduction
 ------------

-Thespiae is a tool to setup development environments for Windows OS family; doesn't require remote repository or prebuilt packages.
+Thespiae is a tool to setup Windows-based development environments; doesn't require remote repository or prebuilt packages.
 It helps with routine tasks such as downloading, verification, executing/unpacking/copying/removing and PATH environment variable manipulation.
 You have to specify configuration file (YAML format) and directory to store downloaded distribution files in.